smartcontractresearchforum/research_team/docs/SCRF_Research_Team_Contributors.md

 _We pay in cryptocurrency.
 For longer commitments, alternative arrangements can be made._

 If you are forbidden from accepting direct payments by your university or funding agency, we can discuss alternative options.
+This could include:

+- funding a project
+- conference travel
+- charitable donations to an endowment in lieu
+- credits for compute resources, archive nodes, etc
-This could include funding a project, conference travel, charitable donations in lieu, or supporting a blockchain-related organization or event of your choice.
+- supporting a blockchain-related organization or event of your choice

 We pay between from $200 to $500 USD depending on the complexity of the content generated and the time involved.
 Researchers that commit to longer-term engagements and have produced a good body of work for the forum are encouraged to seek additional, and more lucrative, responsibilities.